Skip to content

 Wall thickness plays a crucial role in printability and structural stability.
 Thin walls may collapse or fail to adhere during printing.
 Thick walls add unnecessary weight and consume more material.
 Determining the correct thickness depends on the chosen technology, material, and use case.

 Thickness problems often occur in models imported from sculpting software.
 These programs allow artists to create thin or delicate structures that appear stable visually but lack support internally.
-Before exporting the STL format, creators can add reinforcements, smooth boundaries, or combine multiple layers to improve consistency.
+Before exporting, creators can add reinforcements, smooth boundaries, or combine multiple layers to improve consistency.

 Why is watertight geometry essential for every 3D printing file?